Picovoice/picovoice/sdk/dotnet/README.md

 }
 ```

-Porcupine will have its resources freed by the garbage collector, but to have resources freed
+Picovoice will have its resources freed by the garbage collector, but to have resources freed
 immediately after use, wrap it in a using statement:

 ```csharp